kurt-krueckeberg/d-docs/notes/arrays-and-slices.md

 ## Static Arrays

-D also has C-like stack-based arrays that are value types.
+D stack-based arrays that are value types.
 They are passed to functions by value and returned from functions by value.

 ## Dynaimc Arrays